peytr/sparemeapp/README.md

 ![Mood Board Image](bin/readme-images/colours-font.png)

 ## Logo
-The site logo is a simple spanner in a circle to symbolise repairs.\ This will be the favicon. \
+The site logo is a simple spanner in a circle to symbolise repairs.
 The Spare Me site name text is not spaced but the words differentiated by a colour change.

 ![Mood Board Image](bin/readme-images/logo.png)